Make your app easier to promote

 To maximize your app's chance of getting featured in the Store, provide all applicable images in the Store logos and Additional art assets sections of your Store listing.
-The 9:16 Poster art (720 x 1080 or 1440 x 2160 pixels) and 16:9 Super hero art (1920 x 1080 or 3840 x 2160 pixels) images are particularly important for Windows 10 (including Xbox).
+The 9:16 Poster art (720 x 1080 or 1440 x 2160 pixels) and 16:9 Super hero art (1920 x 1080 or 3840 x 2160 pixels) images are particularly important.
 If your app supports the Xbox and/or Holographic device family, we recommend providing all applicable images for those device families as well.
 For more details and guidelines, see App screenshots, images, and trailers.

 Build one version of your app, not one free version and a distinct paid version

 Rather than publishing separate free and paid versions of the same app, offer a free trial version for your paid app, or make it a free app and offer add-ons to let customers purchase enhanced functionality.
 This way your app will have one listing that works for all customers: those only interested in free downloads, and those who might be ready to make a purchase.

 List your app in all relevant markets and languages

 Submitting your app to all relevant markets can help you get broader coverage for your app.
 Of course, you'll want to make sure that your app is appropriate and meets all local guidelines for the markets you choose.
 Localizing your app's content and Store listing info into additional languages can also help.

 Enable filters for apps containing 16+ and 18+ content